 Some vanish through demographic decline, especially through intermarriage into stronger tribes or multicultural societies.
 Academics, missionaries and colonizers have also inadvertently killed certain societies through the transmission of viruses and disease.

-Many of the archaic societies still in existence today are hybrid societies, ones that have been impacted by modernity and have been changed even unintentionally.
-There are a few tribes in the jungles and plateaus that still qualify as 'untouched', but not many.
-Even in Semai or Paliyan villages you'll see some seasonal workers, a little store, a little church.
-Some First Nations or Init communities would certainly qualify as hybrid.
+Many of the archaic societies still in existence today are hybrid societies, ones that have been impacted by modernity, even if unintentionally.
+There are a few tribes in the jungles and plateaus that still qualify as untouched, but not many.
+Even in Semai or Paliyan villages you'll see some seasonal workers, a little store or church.
+Some First Nations or Inuit communities would certainly qualify as hybrid.